Radboud University Medical Centre Nijmegen (RUMC)

 Role in PANCAIM:

-In this project, Siemens Healthineers will contribute to development of AI algorithms, system integration, and clinical validation of AI solutions in teamplay Digital Health Platform.key staff
+In this project, Siemens Healthineers will contribute to the development of AI algorithms, system integration, and clinical validation of AI solutions in teamplay Digital Health Platform, as well as an additional data pipeline to process raw genomics & sequencing data, which will provide for stronger and more accurate AI models.key staff

 Tobias HeimannShow Bio